 Posts Tagged ‘Street Art’

-Supertouch buddy Mr Andre (aka: Mr A, aka: Andre Saraiva, aka: French Elvis) is back in action on the streets of Paris...
+After yet another residency at Hollywood's storied Chateau Marmont, Supertouch buddy Mr Andre (aka: Mr A, aka: Andre Saraiva, aka: Frenchie) left his mark on the hotel's front wall...
 Read More